eyulaeva1/annual_2023/README.md

 BGP metadata and BGP2GO to facilitate access and sharing of relevant MRT files.
 In the context of CAIDA Science Gateway, we generate monthly metadata databases (BGPMeta) out of BGP data that contain information about where to find prefixes, ASNs, and communities.
 BGP2GO is an application for the metadata.
 It allows a potential consumer of BGP data to select, download and process only the relevant data.

 In 2023, there have been various extensions to / activities around BGP2GO.
 BGP2GO and BGPMeta run stable and uninterrupted since more than a year, while new data is being ingested every 15 minutes.
 It is being used by people from industry (e.g., Fastly) as well as researchers in the community.
 We built website peer stats to inform about the update volume coming from routeviews collector peers.
 It makes use of the metadata database (BGPmeta).
 We created a production version that sits behind keycloak (https://bgp2go.caida.org/) such that only authorized users can access BGP2GO.
 We worked on improving the existing web interface by porting it to React.
 We generated a database for allocation statistics taken from the five RIRs (Regional Internet Registries), i.e., ARIN, RIPE, APNIC, AFRINIC, and LACNIC.
 This database informs about when a prefix or ASN have been allocated or assigned to another Internet Registry or directly to the customer.
 This database is being updated on a daily basis and will be integrated into BGP2GO soon.
-We also performed preliminary analysis of public open-intel DNS data to show the feasability of integrating prefix activity in DNS with BGPMeta/BGP2GO.
+We also performed a preliminary analysis of public open-intel DNS data to show the feasability of integrating prefix activity in DNS with BGPMeta/BGP2GO.

 ##### BGP Communities